MicrosoftDocs/win32/desktop-src/SecCrypto/encrypteddata-content.md

-﻿---
-Description: 'Sets or retrieves the content to be encrypted or decrypted.' ms.assetid: 'fdab0f19-c69e-443b-b4b3-079d23028921'
-title: 'EncryptedData.Content property'
 ---
+Description: Sets or retrieves the content to be encrypted or decrypted. ms.assetid: fdab0f19-c69e-443b-b4b3-079d23028921
+title: EncryptedData.Content property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # EncryptedData.Content property

 \[CAPICOM is a 32-bit only component that is available for use in the following operating systems: Windows Server 2008, Windows Vista, and Windows XP.
-Instead, use Platform Invocation Services (PInvoke) to call the Win32 API functions [**CryptEncryptMessage**](cryptencryptmessage.md) and [**CryptDecryptMessage**](cryptdecryptmessage.md) to encrypt and decrypt messages.
+Instead, use Platform Invocation Services (PInvoke) to call the Win32 API functions [**CryptEncryptMessage**](/windows/win32/Wincrypt/nf-wincrypt-cryptencryptmessage?branch=master) and [**CryptDecryptMessage**](/windows/win32/Wincrypt/nf-wincrypt-cryptdecryptmessage?branch=master) to encrypt and decrypt messages.
 For information about PInvoke, see [Platform Invoke Tutorial](http://go.microsoft.com/fwlink/p/?linkid=119531).
 The [.NET and CryptoAPI via P/Invoke: Part 1](http://go.microsoft.com/fwlink/p/?linkid=119533) and [.NET and CryptoAPI via P/Invoke: Part 2](http://go.microsoft.com/fwlink/p/?linkid=119534) subsections of [Extending .NET Cryptography with CAPICOM and P/Invoke](http://go.microsoft.com/fwlink/p/?linkid=119532) may also be helpful.\]

 The **Content** property sets or retrieves the content to be encrypted or decrypted.
 This is the default property.